How it really all began (DeDisnification, Part 9C)

 Walt’s business actually stayed on the raw edge of failure (and his previous two ventures, Iwerks-Disney Commercial Artists and Laugh-O-Gram Studios actually did fail) right up through Cinderella, which one could therefore also argue for as the Disney watershed moment.
 The only real contender for what started the company, however, would be Oswald the Lucky Rabbit.

 In the mid-’20s, together with Koko the Clown, a pair of cats dominated the animated films of the day; Felix and Krazy.
-Felix in particular was a massive hit and Disney’s cat clone, Julius, had already begun appearing in Walt’s early works including the Alice Comedies.
+Felix in particular was a massive hit and Disney’s cat clone, Julius, had already begun appearing in Walt’s early works, including the Alice Comedies.

 When Laugh-O-Gram went bust and Walt moved to Hollywood to start another business, he tried to avoid doing any type of animation at all because of the more well-established studios responsible for the cats, but couldn’t get anywhere with that, so he borrowed money from his Uncle Robert and brother Roy to finish up the first Alice film and send it to a distributor named Margaret Winkler, who said she’d take it.
-Mixed live action and animation was expensive to produce however, and when Winkler married Charles Mintz, he took over the business and brought together Disney, all-animated shorts, and Universal Studios.
+Mixed live action and animation was expensive to produce, however, and when Winkler married Charles Mintz, he took over the business and brought together Disney, all-animated shorts, and Universal Studios.
 Disney pitched a character to them, moving away from the cats—and potential lawsuits—to a rabbit.

 The original model sheet for Oswald is Disney’s work, and it’s both derivative and poor, with some elements of each of the cats, and an overall lumpy and dumpy look.
 In fact, the first Oswald film, Poor Papa, was rejected by Universal because they thought the character looked “old, sloppy, and fat”.
 It seems the head-to-body ratio that creates the sense of cuteness was not so well known in those days.
 Ub Iwerks took on responsibility for adjusting the character to be both more appealing, as well as more animatable for the first public appearance of Oswald in Trolley Troubles.

-Disney mythmakers will tell you he was a great artist or a storyteller, but his main talent seemed to be an Edisonian one: he found people with an amazing knack for art and animation and took credit for their work.
+Disney mythmakers will tell you he was a great artist or a storyteller, but his chief talent seemed to be an Edisonian one: he found people with an amazing knack for art and animation and took credit for their work.
 Iwerks was only the first of these.
-Hugh Harman and Rudy Ising, who were later to become well known as the duo who founded both the Warner Brothers and MGM animation studios also worked for Disney in the Laugh-O-Gram days and followed him to California to work on Oswald.
+Hugh Harman and Rudy Ising, who were later to become well known as the duo who founded both the Warner Brothers and MGM animation studios, also worked for Disney in the Laugh-O-Gram days and followed him to California to work on Oswald.
 We shall also see that after some tough lessons, Walt also developed a nose for profit.
 Even Disney himself said:¹

 Now, to tell you the truth, I was never a good artist.
 I was never satisfied with what I did, but it was a means to an end.